x-board/x-board-protocol/docs/list-pins-capabilities.md

 do the range from `01` to `05`, `07` and `08`.
 The `FF` signifies that we're done with mode `00`.

-Next up is mode `01`, here we look at operation `01` and enter it using `EF`.
+Next up is mode `01`, here we look at operation `01` and enter it using `FE`.
 We support this operation on the pin range 1 to 5, the pin 7 and the pin range 10 to 20 (in hexadecimal).
 Finally, there are three `FF`'s.
 The first is to exit `01 01` and drops us back to `01`.
 The second drops out of that as well.
 The third signifies the end of the answer.

 For data, it works slightly different.
-When you step into the data part of an operation, you do so with the sequence of `DF EF` instead of just `EF`.
+When you step into the data part of an operation, you do so with the sequence of `FD FE` instead of just `FE`.
 The next thing in the message is the length of the data this call takes.
 This is usually a single byte, but see [Lengths](basics.md#lengths) for a full specification of how this works.
 All of this is done with the question of forwards compatibility in mind; this way, the client does not